marginaltech/marginaltech.github.io/index.md

 4. Step-changes in how you do business will become apparent and be difficult for competitors to reproduce.

 Innovation isn't speculation.
-Disciplined reinvestment of marginal gains in private is what drives the unexpected leaps in capability deemed innovative in public.
+Disciplined reinvestment of marginal gains is what drives unexpected leaps in capability.

 This is technology as it is played, rather than as it is sold.